Norwegian Institute of Public Health: Cooperation with the World Health Organization

 The Norwegian Institute of Public Health has an extensive cooperation with the World Health Organization within health surveillance, research, regulations concerning international public health and participation in committees.
 The institute hosts two WHO collaborating centres, several laboratories affiliated with the WHO and is responsible for Norway's participation in International Health Regulations processes.
 It also contributes expertise and personnel to WHO, and many of the institute's staff members serve on WHO committees.
+The institute also collaborated with Public Health Institute of Malawi.